Stable cohomology of the perfect cone toroidal compactification of ${\mathcal A}_g$

 As the stability map $\Perf\rightarrow \Perf[g+1]$ is (in an orbifold sense) a transversal embedding of pure dimension, there is a well-defined map for intersection cohomology $IH^{k}(\Perf[g+1],\QQ)\rightarrow IH^{k}(\Perf[g],\QQ)$.
 Combining this with the (hypothetical) isomorphism from Question~\ref{question_stableih} would prove that also the intersection cohomology of $\Perf$ stabilizes in the range $k<g$.

 It is, at this stage, opportune to go briefly back and consider the situation for the Satake compactification $\Sat$.
-Recall that the stable cohomology of the Satake compactification was computed by Charney and Lee: \begin{thm}[\cite{chle}] For $k$ fixed and $g>k$ the rational cohomology $H^{k}(\Sat,\QQ)$ does not depend on $g$, and the stable cohomology ring is freely generated by the classes $\lambda_1,\lambda_3,\lambda_5,\ldots$, and also the classes $\alpha_3,\alpha_5,\alpha_7,\ldots$ where the degree of $\alpha_j$ is $2j$. \end{thm} Here the $\lambda$'s are the Chern classes $\lambda_i:=c_i(\EE)\in H^{2i}(\Sat)$ of the Hodge bundle $\EE$.
-The Hodge bundle does not extend to $\Sat$ but by \cite{mumhirz}, \cite[\S V.2]{fachbook} it extends to any toroidal compactification, and that the classes $\lambda_i$ on $\Sat$ to a smooth projective toroidal compactification are the Chern classes of the extended Hodge bundle.
+Recall that the stable cohomology of the Satake compactification was computed by Charney and Lee: \begin{thm}[\cite{chle}] For $k$ fixed and $g>k$ the rational cohomology $H^{k}(\Sat,\QQ)$ does not depend on $g$, and the stable cohomology ring is freely generated by classes $\lambda_1,\lambda_3,\lambda_5,\ldots$, and $\alpha_3,\alpha_5,\alpha_7,\ldots$ where both $\lambda_i$ and $\alpha_i$ are in degree $2i$. \end{thm} Here the $\lambda$-classes are extensions of the Chern classes $\lambda_i=c_i(\EE) \in H^{2i}(\ab, \QQ)$ of the Hodge bundle $\EE$.
+The Hodge bundle does not extend to $\Sat$ but by \cite{mumhirz}, \cite[\S V.2]{fachbook} it extends to any toroidal compactification and the pullback of the classes $\lambda_i$ on $\Sat$ to a smooth projective toroidal compactification are the Chern classes of the extended Hodge bundle.

-The classes $\alpha_i\in H^{2i}(\Sat,\QQ)$ is less clear.
+The geometric meaning of the $\alpha_i\in H^{2i}(\Sat,\QQ)$ is less clear.
 By the results of \cite{hain} there is a non-algebraic class (it has a wrong Tate twist) in $H^6(\Sat[3])$, which is likely to be $\alpha_3$, and it follows from the results of \cite{huto2} that there is also a non-algebraic class in $H^8(\Sat[4])$, which is likely to be $\alpha_3\lambda_1$.
 Furthermore, Chen and Looijenga \cite{chen-looijenga} recently proved that all $\alpha_i$ are of Hodge type $(0,0)$, which in particular implies that they are not algebraic.